SurvMamba: State Space Model with Multi-grained Multi-modal Interaction for Survival Prediction: Methodology

 As illustrated in Figure~\ref{fig:overview}, we propose a novel state space model with multi-grained multi-modal interaction named \textbf{SurvMamba} for survival prediction.
 Clinical data for each patient is encapsulated in a quadruple $X_i = (I_i, G_i, c_i, t_i)$, where $I_i$ represent the set of WSIs, $G_i$ refers to the set of transcriptomics, $c_i \in \{0, 1\}$ is the censoring status and $t_i \in \mathbb{R}^+$ denotes overall survival time (in months).
 Our objective is to employ WSI $I_i$ and transcriptomic data $G_i$ to estimate hazard functions $f^i_{hazard}(t)$, which represent the probability of a death event occurring in a brief interval following time $t$ for the $i$-th patient.

-To capture more comprehensive multi-modal representations, we exploit the inherent hierarchical structure of WSI and transcriptomic data to extract multi-grained information, as will be described in Sec~\ref{sec: HMR}, subsequently enabling efficient interaction and fusion among them through Mamba-based modules.
-Following~\cite{jaume2023modeling, xu2023multimodal, qiu2023deep}, we adopt a MIL framework to learn pathological and genomic representations.
-We first formulate each WSI and transcriptomics as a ``bag'', extracting features of fine-grained instances (Patch or Function) from the Pathology Encoder and the Genomics Encoder in groups.
+To capture more comprehensive multi-modal representations, we exploit the inherent hierarchical structure of WSI and transcriptomic data to extract multi-grained information, subsequently enabling efficient interaction and fusion among them through Mamba-based modules.
+We adopt the MIL framework to learn pathological and genomic representations, formulating each WSI and transcriptomics as a ``bag''.
+We extract features of fine-grained instances (Patch or Function) from the Pathology Encoder and the Genomics Encoder in groups.
 Then, with bidirectional Mamba in dual-level MIL framework, the Hierarchical Interaction Mamba (\textbf{HIM}) module aggregates fine-grained instances into coarse-grained instances (Region or Process) and enables efficient intra-modal interactions at different granularities.
-The details of this module will be described in Sec.~\ref{sec:HIM}.
-Further, the Interaction Fusion Mamba (\textbf{IFM}) module facilitates multi-grained interactions between histological and genomic features to derive fine-grained and coarse-grained inter-modal representations, as will be described in Sec.~\ref{sec:IFM}.
-Finally, multi-grained multi-modal features will be adaptively fused to predict a hazard function and get the survival risk scores, as will be described in Sec.~\ref{sec:Prediction}.
+Further, the Interaction Fusion Mamba (\textbf{IFM}) module facilitates multi-grained interactions between histological and genomic features to derive fine-grained and coarse-grained inter-modal representations.
+Finally, multi-grained multi-modal features will be adaptively fused to predict a hazard function and get the survival risk scores.